 Work Prepared by an Employee Within the Scope of Employment

 A party that is not the creator may be considered the author, and therefore the initial owner, of the work if the work is considered a work made for hire under the Copyright Act.
-A work made for hire arises in two contexts: (1) when an employee creates the work within the scope of their employment, and (2) under a written agreement where the work falls into 1 of 9 statutory categories and the parties agree in writing that the work is a work made for hire.
+A work made for hire arises in two contexts: (1) when an employee creates the work within the scope of their employment, and (2) under a written agreement where the work falls into at least one of nine statutory categories and the parties agree in writing that the work is a work made for hire.
 17 USC 101.

 In the first case, the employer will be considered the author of the work made for hire and will own the work created by an employee when the work is prepared by an employee within the scope of his or her employment.
 17 USC 201(b) provides, “In the case of a work made for hire, the employer or other person for whom the work was prepared is considered the author for purposes of this title, and, unless the parties have expressly agreed otherwise in a written instrument signed by them, owns all of the rights comprised in the copyright.”